darzouras/darzouras-gridsome-site/content/pages/now.md

 * [MiamiOh.edu](https://miamioh.edu/) front end build - Reviewed accessibility concerns, diagnosed issues, and prescribed solutions.
 September 2020.
 * [XM2Pursuit.com](https://www.xm2pursuit.com/) site build - A redesign and rebuild of PursuitAviation.com (a site I built in 2018) to reflect a new partnership and branding.
 October 2020.
 * [Flexpower.com shop portal](https://shop.flexpower.com) - The team's introduction to Shopify development, made adjustments to a starter theme to match brand and design requirements.
 November 2020.

+## My Favorite Things

+These are some of the tools I'm using recently that I'd be absolutely lost without:

+* I have a big collection of mechanical keyboards but my daily driver at home has been my [Ergodox EZ](https://ergodox-ez.com/).
+I'm counting down until I get to outfit it with a set of dark [Magical Girl keycaps](https://thekey.company/products/dsa-magic-girl-keycaps-round-2).
+* I love [Notion](https://www.notion.so/) for taking notes and managing personal projects.
+My notes are all private by default but can easily be made public and shared to collaborators via a link.
+* The [Dracula](https://draculatheme.com/) color theme.
+If I can swap a color theme of a tool or application for this one, I've done it.
+Considering paying for the Pro theme.
+* The new [Binding Of Isaac: Repentance DLC](https://store.steampowered.com/app/1426300/The_Binding_of_Isaac_Repentance/).
+I've sunk an embarrassing amount of time into this game and a lot of free time lately is spent trying to overcome the new content.
+Loved this game through every iteration, 10/10.